 This full-time, one-year course provides a specialist practical pathway into motorsport engineering.
 If you have a strong interest in motorsport and/or performance vehicles, this bespoke course allows you to combine theory and applied practical learning in an immersive workshop environment, to take your skills to the next level.
-While on this vocational Level 3 course, you’ll also have the option to take an AS/A-Level in maths to enable you to progress onto university-level courses such as the Motorsport Foundation Degree that we offer at our specialist centre for motorsport engineering at Castle Combe.
 The course is timetabled over three days per week at our Chippenham campus, which features a dedicated motorsport workshop equipped with a variety of performance vehicles, ramps, a racing simulator and a range of industry-standard equipment.
 You’ll also have the opportunity to visit our specialist training centre at Castle Combe race circuit, where the College’s motorsport race team is based.

 What will I learn?